NEXT offers the option to configure your own managed identity provider as a single sign-on authentication option for NEXT enterprise workspaces.

-For technical reasons in how we must implement the support for SSO/SAML authentication, we cannot automatically refresh sessions of users.
+We cannot automatically refresh sessions of users who sign-in via SAML.
 With the default token expiration time of 1h that would create a rather huge burden for the SSO users: They would need to re-authenticate explicitly every hour of work.

-As a work-around, while we're looking into other options we decided to default the expiration times for id and access tokens to 8h when SSO via SAML is enabled.
+To avoid user frustration, the expiration times for id and access tokens are 8h when SSO via SAML is enabled.
 Please contact support for any concerns related to this topic.